Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Check the package's

 "exports"field.
-Runnode -e "console.log(require.resolve('package-name'))"to see where Node resolves the package to.
-Compare with the"exports"map in the package'spackage.jsonto understand which condition matched. -
+Userequire.resolve()from CJS to inspect therequirebranch, andimport.meta.resolve()from ESM to inspect theimportbranch.
+Compare the resolved path with the"exports"map in the package'spackage.jsonto understand which condition matched. -

 Check for dual loading.
 If you suspect the dual package hazard, add logging in the module's initialization code and watch if it runs twice.

-Most interop issues fall into a handful of categories, and the error codes are specific enough to narrow it down quickly.
-The most common root cause, in my experience, is a mismatch between what you think "type" is set to and what it actually is - especially in monorepos where different packages can have different "type" settings.
+Most interop issues fall into a small set of categories, and the error codes are usually specific enough to narrow the search quickly.
+A common root cause is a mismatch between what you think "type" is set to and what it actually is, especially in monorepos where different packages can have different "type" settings.

 How the CJS/ESM bridge works internally